Pull to refresh

 Overview

-The second case arrives under new leadership at the Justice Department.
-Trump fired Attorney General Pam Bondi on April 2, 2026—reportedly frustrated with her handling of the Jeffrey Epstein files and with the department's repeated failures to convict his adversaries—and elevated Todd Blanche, his former personal criminal defense attorney, to acting attorney general.
-Comey is one of at least three former officials indicted since Trump's return to office; John Bolton, the former national security adviser, faces charges of unlawfully retaining classified documents, and New York Attorney General Letitia James was indicted on mortgage fraud counts.
-The Justice Department is also investigating former CIA Director John Brennan.
-Each prosecution tests whether established legal standards can withstand the administration's aggressive interpretations; legal scholars have called the First Amendment hurdles in the Comey case a 'monumental challenge' that could ultimately reach the Supreme Court.
+Trump replaced Attorney General Pam Bondi on April 2, 2026 (fired for mishandling the Epstein files and repeated failures to convict his adversaries) with Todd Blanche, his former personal criminal defense attorney, who is now acting attorney general.
+Comey is one of at least three former officials indicted since Trump returned: John Bolton (former security adviser, unlawfully retaining classified documents), Letitia James (mortgage fraud), and John Brennan (former CIA director, under investigation).
+Legal scholars have called the First Amendment questions in Comey's case a 'monumental challenge' that could reach the Supreme Court.

 Why it matters

-When prosecutors pursue criminal threat charges over a deleted social-media post—and the attorney general who hesitated is fired—the line between political prosecution and law enforcement disappears for every American online.
+When prosecutors pursue criminal threat charges over a deleted social-media post—and the attorney general is replaced with the President's former personal lawyer—the line between political prosecution and law enforcement disappears for every American online.

 Key Indicators